 Five years is a very long time to wait for one of gaming’s biggest franchises but Rockstar makes the wait worth it.
 Heck it took them almost a decade to get us Max Payne 3 and some people are still waiting on a sequel to Table Tennis.
-In the five year absence of Grand Theft Auto (GTA), Rockstar was behind the scenes perfecting an already almost perfect franchise.
-Instead of pumping out a sequel every year and bleeding the franchise dry like some companies do, Rockstar instead keeps its Holy Grail very close to their heart and that is the smartest thing any company can do.
-No same game with a new sheen on it from Rockstar, they deliver a completely different and amazing experience from GTA IV and make everything so much smoother, tighter and better looking.
-If only every game company could care so much about their IP’s like Rockstar does, we’d have a gaming Renaissance.
-But let me get off of my soapbox and tell you why Grand Theft Auto V made 800 million dollars in only 1 day.
+In the five year absence of a Grand Theft Auto, Rockstar was behind the scenes perfecting an already almost perfect franchise.
+Instead of pumping out a sequel every year and bleeding the franchise dry like some companies do, Rockstar instead keeps its Holy Grail very close to their heart and that’s the smartest thing any company can do.

 Los Santos is a city where one can lose hours upon hours causing mayhem and doing missions.
-Every time the game was fired up I had the feeling that I’m still only scratching the surface, and after playing for a week since launch, I still feel that way.
+Every time the game was fired up I had the feeling that I’m still only scratching the surface and after playing for a week since launch, I still feel that way.
 The hours put into just the story and free roam mode may rival that of Skyrim or Oblivion.
-And let’s not forget on October 1, Rockstar is opening up the online content when you can plan heists with your friends around the world.
-Grand Theft Auto V is well worth the price of admission already, the story mode and single player mode has upwards of 100 hours in it, but when the online mode hits who knows how many more hours can be logged.
+Let’s not forget on October 1st, Rockstar’s opening up the online content when you can plan heists with your friends around the world.
+GTA V is well worth the price of admission already, the story mode and single player mode has upwards of 100 hours in it, but when the online mode hits who knows how many more hours can be logged.
 Sixty bucks is a small price to pay for a nice vacation to Los Santos, with or without your gaming buddies.

 Similar articles from around the web